 Partisan Professionals: Evidence from Credit Rating Analysts

 Partisan perception affects the actions of professionals in the financial sector.
-Using a novel dataset linking credit rating analysts to party affiliations from voter records, we show that analysts who are not affiliated with the U.S. president's party downward-adjust corporate credit ratings more frequently.
-By comparing analysts with different party affiliations covering the same firm in the same quarter, we ensure that differences in firm fundamentals cannot explain the results.
+Linking credit rating analysts to party affiliations from voter records, we show that analysts who are not affiliated with the U.S. president's party downward-adjust corporate credit ratings more frequently.
+Since we compare analysts with different party affiliations covering the same firm in the same quarter, differences in firm fundamentals cannot explain the results.
 We also find a sharp divergence in the rating actions of Democratic and Republican analysts around the 2016 presidential election.
-Our results show analysts' partisan perception has sizable price effects on rated firms and may influence firms' investment policies.
+Our results show analysts' partisan perception has price effects and may influence firms' investment policies.

 Suggested Citation: Suggested Citation